jg223fp/Thermal_sensor_drone/doc/setup.md

 waste facility.
 But this project is also about learning and LoRa is a new and exciting technique.
 Thats why we still choose to go with it.
 It also has the advantages of long range, low cost and low power consuption.

 ## What we gonna do
-Just a short and basic descreption of what we're aiming to do here.
+Just a short and basic description of what we're aiming to do here.
 Our target is to upload values to TTN via LorA.
 On TTN we will decode the values.
 After that we will use IFTTT and webhooks to send them further to feeds on adafruit io.
 If the firealarm is set of we will use......(something)